-Most learned of Indianapolis through the 1975 film Jaws.
-Actor Robert Shaw delivered one of the greatest monologues in the history of the movies.
-As the character “Quint,” Shaw gave a gripping account of his experience as one of the surviving sailors of the ships.
+Many people became familiar with the story of the Indianapolis through the 1975 filmJaws in which actor Robert Shaw delivered one of the greatest monologues in the history of the movies.
+As “Quint,” he gave a gripping account of his experience as one of the few surviving sailors of the ship.
 The tragedy was also the subject of the 1991 TV movie Mission of the Shark: The Saga of the U.S.S.Indianapolis.

 Sedivi’s cameras also captured the aftermath of the battles on Tinian, Saipan, Guam, Tarawa and Iwo Jima.
 His photos survived the war because he routinely sent them home until just a few days before his ship’s fatal mission.

+The collection consists of 1,650 images, the overwhelming majority of which have never been published.
 Unfortunately, a portion of the photos were damaged when they were stolen decades ago and improperly stored.
-The surfaces of several of these prints stuck together and were partially torn when they were separated.
+The surface of several of these prints stuck together and were partially torn when they were separated.
 A few hundred other photos have curled and started to crack.